geekman58748/Stakely/README.md

-# P2P World Cup Wagering App — Project Plan
+# Stakely Project Plan

 ## Product Overview

-A peer-to-peer (P2P) sports wagering web app for the World Cup.
+Stakely is a peer-to-peer (P2P) sports wagering web app for the World Cup.
 Users create and accept micro wagers (as low as $1) directly against friends using stablecoins (USDC/USDT) on Solana.
 Wagers are held in a secure escrow smart contract and settled automatically via decentralized data oracles (TxlineOdds).
 The app includes a companion Telegram bot for social mapping and real-time match alerts, alongside a gamified AI Agent track where users customize autonomous prediction bots to analyze games and trigger bets.

 ---